Ingext vs Cribl Stream

 Ingext

-Ideal for: Enterprises and MSSPs managing diverse telemetry and multi-vendor SIEM architectures who need fine-grained control and cost predictability.
+Ideal for: Enterprises and MSSPs managing diverse telemetry and multi-vendor analytics architectures who need fine-grained control and cost predictability.

 Cribl Stream / Edge